rafa-mori/timecraft/CONTRIBUTING.md

-# Contributing to TimeCraft
+# Contributing to TimeCraft AI

-Thank you for your interest in contributing to TimeCraft!
+Thank you for your interest in contributing to TimeCraft AI!
 We welcome contributions from everyone and appreciate your efforts to improve this project.

 ## Table of Contents